Johannes-Wiedemann/Johannes-Wiedemann.github.io/_pages/cv.md

 * MSc in Political Science and Political Economy, London School of Economics and Political Science, 2015
 * MA in Economics, Yale University, 2018
 * MPhil in Political Science and Economics, Yale University, 2019
-* Ph.D in Political Science and Economics, Yale University, 2022 (expected)
+* PhD in Political Science and Economics, Yale University, 2022 (expected)

 Work experience